 As November elections approach, turn to Patch for the information you need about races that matter in your town.
 Here's our start on the candidates and issues we'll be covering as November draws near.
 Bookmark this page for updates.

 - Hazlet Board of Education: Residents will choose from four candidates for three open spots on the Hazlet Board of Education.
-The candidates are: Natale Iannello, and incumbents Francis "Mick" McGrath, Celine E. McNally, and Stephen F. Willig, Sr. (I).
+The candidates are: Natale Iannello, and incumbents Francis "Mick" McGrath, Celine E. McNally, and Stephen F. Willig (I).

-- Hazlet Township Committee: Voters will choose two candidates.
-Democrats James DiNardo and Barbara Ronchetti will face Republicans incumbents James Brady and David Tinker.
+- Hazlet Township Committee: Democrat James DiNardo and Barbara Ronchetti will face Republicans James Brady and David Tinker, both incumbents.

 - Monmouth County Freeholders: Voters will fill one three-year term, with Republican incumbent John Curley facing Democratic challenger William Shea, who was defeated in his freeholder bid in 2011.
 Incumbent Republican Freehold Serena DiMaso of Holmdel will seek a one-year, unexpired term.
 DiMaso faces Democratic challenger Kevin Lavan of Hazlet.